Spacetoon India

 Spacetoon India is an Indian media and licensing company.
 It was established in 2006.
 Spacetoon has more than 70 licensing deals, including for Crayon Shin-chan, Doraemon and Hello Kitty.
 The company also creates original intellectual property, including Fafa & Juno.
+The brand ambassadorship for the launch of Spacetoon India came from Vidya Balan.
+Spacetoon India has also sponsored the Nahni Kali foundation.

 In November 2005, Spacetoon partnered with Sahara One to create Spacetoon Hour, an hour-long broadcast of animated and live action series culled from SpaceToon Media Group's library.
 The broadcast was later cancelled.

 On 15 January 2009, Spacetoon launched a free-to-air channel in India.
 Broadcasting was later discontinued.
 Spacetoon has sister channels in the Arab world.

 Spacetoon India programmes

 The following shows were broadcast on Spacetoon India: